fbegyn/fbd-packages/README.md

 NOTICE: by the nature of shell scripts, this repository is quite sensitive to breakage.
 If it breaks, you get to keep all the pieces.
 I provide no garantees over this repo.

+## repositories

+For apt, please use aptly.repo.begyn.be
+For rpm, please use rpm.repo.begyn.be

 ## Future work

 [ ] development of self contained go binary
-[ ] setup public apt repository to host the packages
-[ ] setup public rpm repository to host the packages
+[x] setup public apt repository to host the packages [x] setup public rpm repository to host the packages